bittbridge/bittbridge/docs/guide/02-gcp-vm-setup.md

 pip install -r requirements.txt
 ```

 You should see `(venv)` in your prompt.
-Always run `source venv/bin/activate` in new terminals/tmux sessions before running miner or validator.
+Always run `source venv/bin/activate` in new terminals/tmux sessions before running the miner.

 ### Step 14 – Verify Setup